bormaxi8080/osint-timeline/DRAFT.md

 Coraza is an open source, enterprise-grade, high performance Web Application Firewall (WAF) ready to protect your beloved applications.
 It is written in Go, supports ModSecurity SecLang rulesets and is 100% compatible with the OWASP Core Rule Set v4: https://github.com/corazawaf/coraza

-VberOSINT - a small script that helps you to automatically send phone numbers in bulk to your VIBER Channel as contacts and thus reveal whether a certain phone number is associated with a registered VIBER account.
+ViberOSINT - a small script that helps you to automatically send phone numbers in bulk to your VIBER Channel as contacts and thus reveal whether a certain phone number is associated with a registered VIBER account.
 There's no need in sharing your contacts with Viber.
 Overall it helps you with your Open Source Intelligence (OSINT) workflow on Messangers - specifically Viber: https://github.com/sgxgsx/ViberOSINT

+Data set of top third party web domains with rich metadata about them: https://github.com/duckduckgo/tracker-radar

 chai - Experience Zero Trust security with Chai!
 Convert and view documents as vivid images right in your browser.
 No mandatory downloads, no hassle—just pure, joyful security: https://github.com/dosyago/chai